k2view-academy/K2View-Academy/articles/11_query_builder/02_query_builder_window.md

 <web>

-When opened via the [DB Interface Explorer](/articles/04_fabric_studio/25_web_data_explorer.md), the Query Builder opens in the main panel on the right
+When opened via the [DB Interface Explorer](/articles/04_fabric_studio/25_web_data_explorer.md), the Query Builder opens in the main panel, on the right

 ![image](images/web/01_QB1.png)